 At the outset of the Autumn term, teachers hold an Information Evening to meet parents, introduce any 'ways of working' for the year ahead and to answer any queries.
-Half way through the term, we send home a brief Report Card before our first Parents Evenings of the year.
-The Report Card acts as a conversation starter for the evening itself.
+Half way through the term, we hold the first Parents' Evenings of the year.
 In the Spring Term parents receive their child's 'Annual Report'.
 Key Stage 2 pupils play a significant role in writing this report, working closely with their class teachers.
 Annual Reports are sent home the week before our second Parents Evenings.
-In the Summer term, we send homeanother a brief Report Card.
+In the summer term, we send home a brief Report Card.
 These are followed by an Open Afternoon for parents.